Inom-Turdikulov/notes/output/md/how do i work with the calendar.md

 tags:
 - inbox
 - outline
-title: How do I work with the calendar
 ---

+# How do I work with the calendar